 Now that you know how to create a Multiple Master setup and keep your outlines compatible, it is time to determine your instances.
 As it so happens, we have prepared a step-by-step tutorial for you.

 Okay, so we have set up our masters for interpolation, and then, we made sure the paths in our glyphs are compatible.
 Now it is time to determine our instances.
-Each instance will be one font in the font family we are about to generate.
+Each instance will be one font, or style, in the font family we are about to generate.

 Setting up instances

 Okay, let’s get this done.
 Go to File > Font Info > Exports and add instances via the Plus button at the bottom left.
 Pick Add Instance to insert a new instance called ‘Regular’.
 If you pick Add Instance for Each Master, Glyphs will insert instances with the same axis coordinates as the masters defined in Font Info > Masters.

 And once you already have an instance there, you can duplicate it by selecting, copying (Cmd-C) and pasting it (Cmd-V), or even more quickly, by holding down the Option key while dragging its name in the left sidebar.

 All the ins and outs of naming your font family and all its instances are covered in the Naming tutorial.
 But for now, the most important fields will suffice: Style Name, Weight Class and Width Class, and the Axis Coordinates.

 Firstly, the Style Name is usually a combination of words indicating the width (condensed to wide), the weight (light to bold), and the slope (italic or not) of a font style, in that order.
 The style name can be anything of course, but sticking to conventions will make your font more compatible.
 Occasionally, the style name goes beyond width, weight and slope, e.g., when you need to also indicate the optical size (caption to display), or any other differentiation that makes sense for your design.